-Note: You can also map PIV certificates when they are created by using an OID in the certificate.
+Note: You can also map certificates to the PIV slots when they are created by using an OID in the certificate template.

 Why map certificates?